aSalims/hello-world/README.md

 - now editing README.md
 - will try and push this to remote repo using "git push origin master" -- the above command seemed to work - git bash said 'everything up to date' but the updated readme did not show up on git hub!
+- git status:
+On branch master
+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

+        modified:   README.md

+no changes added to commit (use "git add" and/or "git commit -a")

+- what needs to be done is first you have to git add the file you've made changes in, so "git add README.md"
+$ git status
+On branch master
+Changes to be committed:
+  (use "git reset HEAD <file>..." to unstage)

+        modified:   README.md